AgnieszkaPiszcz/currc/readme.md

 Commands:
  - `i`     Enter interactive mode
- - `rate`  Get exchange rate from base to target currency, if an amount is provided convert the amount from base to target currency
+ - `convert`  Get exchange rate from base to target currency, if an amount is provided convert the amount from base to target currency
- - `all`   Get all exchange rates for a currency
+ - `allrates`   Get all exchange rates for a currency
  - `help`  Print this message or the help of the given subcommand(s)

 Options: